andreamussap/ubuntu-tips/docs/reset-lost-password.md

 `passwd <USERNAME_LISTED_ABOVE>`

-**Here is a complete example on how to remount the filesystem and reset the password for the user *md*.**
+**Here is a complete example on how to remount the filesystem and reset the password for the user *ml*.**

 ![](/docs/images/04-reset-password.jpg)